 When converting to LawPracticeZA from a previous system , existing data can be imported.

-If using a computerised system prior to converting to LawPracticeZA, the data can usually be exported to a spreadsheet, where it can be rearranged in the format required by LawPracticeZA.
+If using a computerized system prior to converting to LawPracticeZA, the data can usually be exported to a spreadsheet, where it can be rearranged in the format required by LawPracticeZA.
+Alternatively, the information required can be captured in a spreadsheet (template provided) or entered directly into LawPracticeZA.

 The data can be imported in the following categories: -

-- Posting codes can be imported, typically if the posting codes provided by LawPracticeZA are inadequate.
-Note that it is also possible to add or modify posting codes at any time using the Postiong Code module, and be aware of the Tariff Bundles.
+Posting codes can be imported, typically if the posting codes provided by LawPracticeZA are inadequate.
+Note that it is also possible to add or modify posting codes at any time using the Posting Code module, and be aware of the Tariff Bundles.

-Instruction are included with each import modules.
-The spreadsheet must contain the precise headings as contained in the listing, but only headings with an * are mandatory.
+Instructions are included with each import module.
+The spreadsheet must contain the precise headings as contained in the module, but only headings with an * are mandatory.
+Additional fields, not defined in the module, if they exist in the the legacy system as well as in LawPracticeZA (e.g. postal address or contact name), can be added and imported.

-Import Clients with their associated Matters and balances or Matters for existing clients.
-There is also an option to import balances for existing Matters, typically use when the balances were not available when initially importing the Matters.
+Import Clients with their associated Matters and balances or Matters for existing client’s.
+There is also an option to import balances for existing Matters (where the Matter code must be provided), typically use when the balances were not available when initially importing the Matters.
+When importing data from a legacy system, opening balances, and not historical transactions, are imported.
+The historical transactions from the previous system should be retained for reference.

 For balances imported, the General Ledger account DEBTORSCONTROL is updated with the total of all balances in business, trust and investment, respectively.